scintillating2107/codeflicks_srishti/pedagogy/README.md

 4. Analytical Skills
      Use the theoretical formula for discharge over a V-notch:

      Q = 8/15*Cd*tan(𝜃/2)*(2g)^1/2*H^5/2

      where
-𝑄
+       𝑄 is the discharge,
-Q is the discharge,
+       𝐶𝑑 is the coefficient of discharge,
-𝐶
-𝑑
-C
-d
-​
-  is the coefficient of discharge, 𝜃 θ is the notch angle, and
+       𝜃 is the notch angle, and
-𝐻
-H is the head.
+       𝐻 is the head.

      Calculate both theoretical and actual discharge, and determine the coefficient of discharge (Cd) experimentally.

 5. Error Analysis and Interpretation
     Compare theoretical and actual discharge to understand sources of error and deviation.

     Interpret the impact of fluid dynamics factors (viscosity, turbulence, surface tension) on results.

 6. Application and Real-World Relevance
    Relate the use of V-notch weirs to real-world flow measurement in open channels and irrigation systems.

    Understand advantages and limitations of V-notch weirs in practical applications.
 <h4> [3.
 Instructional Strategy](#IS)
 1.🎯 Learning Outcome Orientation
 Begin by clearly stating the learning objectives: